 The ceiling (1781) is by Pietro Bardellino and celebrates the virtues of King Ferdinand IV of Bourbon and Queen Maria Carolina, patrons of the arts.

-The affreschi are in the southeastern galleries and carry similar themes to the mosaici and with a similar palette.
+The affreschi are in the southeastern galleries and carry similar themes to the mosaici with a similar palette.
 "Artimide e Callisto" and "Vendita di Amorini" (both Pompei, 45-79) certainly reflect these qualities.
-But the frescos offer these ancient artists opportunities for more complex and technically difficult images, as as the rough perspectival underdrawing in the nearby panel, "Sinopia da Oplontis"
+But fresco painting offers these artists opportunities for more technically demanding work, as shown in the rough underdrawing, "Sinopia da Oplontis"

-A series of images titled "Scenografia Teatrale" (45-62) show the use of complex, layered architectural construction.
+A series of panels titled "Scenografia Teatrale" (45-62) show the use of perspectival depth and complex architectural construction.
 Other large pieces show how bright wall surfaces are broken with a dark wainscot, and with patterned "Pastiche" (Ercolano) border elements.

-Helmets are on display in the central case, but also in a neighboring fresco.
+Helmets are on display in the central case, but also in a neighboring fresco, as if to clarify the imagery.

 "Corte Ellenistica da Boscoreale" (Villa di Publius Fannius Synistor, 60-50 BC) and "Architettura con Porta e Maschere" (Villa di Publius Fannius Synistor) take the theatrical and architectural themes to an even higher level.

-These frescos show how the walls break down and the room expands – the way todays' designers use mirrors: there is a theatrical scene beyond the door, and a temple with a pavilion in a distant courtyard.
+These examples show how the frescos break down the walls to expand the room – like the way todays' designers use mirrors: there is a theatrical scene beyond the door, and a temple with a pavilion in a distant courtyard.

 An area facing the main gallery brings this together by recreating "La Stanza Rosso" from the Villa di Agrippa Postumo.
 This features three large landscape frescos on separate walls connected by a system of delightful borders and framing devices along with a black wainscot.

-The display is missing a ceiling and floor, but the walls provide 'enclosure' and we feel what it's like to be surrounded by these colors.
-It is easy to get a sense of an intimate room with 'fictional openings', with a rich, earthy red wall surfaces, like an ancient art gallery.
+The display is missing a ceiling and floor, but the walls provide 'enclosure' and we feel what it's like to be enveloped by these colors.
+It is easy to get a sense of an intimate room with 'fictional openings' and earthy red wall surfaces, like an upscale art gallery.

-The affreschi is the last rooms relaate specific mythologies.
+The affreschi is the last rooms relate specific mythologies.
 The images of "Strage dei Niobidi" (62-79) show a large spiraling column and the slaughter of Niobe's children as a warning against hubris.
-The oversized figures of "Dioniso e Satiro" and "Zeus" (62-79) show the trapping of the gods.
+The oversized figures of "Dioniso e Satiro" and "Zeus" (62-79) show the trappings of the gods.

 Another set of frescos adds layers of relief to the affreschi, increasing the incredible perspectival depth.
-However, these are displayed far above eye level – perhaps that's the way there were found in situ.
+However, these are displayed far above eye level.
+Perhaps that's the way there were found in situ, but this also allows the museum lights to play on the surfaces.

-Finally, the "Rissa nell’Anfiteatro" (Pompei, Casa di Actius Anicetus, 59-79) captures a wide image of a battle between the Pompeiani and the Nucerini (in the year 59).
-In the fresco we see the riots inside the amphitheater, outside, and all around the walls.
-Pompei's amphitheater is accurately illustrated, with the large staircase, the summa cavea, and the velarium.
-The rectangular structure on the right is the gymnasium with its internal swimming pool.
-In the foreground, the stalls of street vendors and a few saplings fill the square.
-The ancient historian Tacitus describes the events:
+Finally, the "Rissa nell’Anfiteatro" (Pompei, Casa di Actius Anicetus, 59-79) captures an aerial image of a battle between the Pompeiani and the Nucerini in the year 59.
+In the fresco we see the riots inside the amphitheater, outside, and all around the city walls.
+Pompei's amphitheater is faithfully illustrated, with the large staircase, the summa cavea, and the velarium.
+The rectangular structure on the right is the palestra with its internal swimming pool.
+In the foreground, the stalls of street vendors and a few saplings complete the square.

 No comments: